hsdavisuno/ISQA-8600-Heather-Davis-Individual-Assignments/DataExploration.md

 **Observations:**

 For this plot, I bullt on the age and gender plot by adding general_location.
 The data dictionary defines this field as "Classification of client's location at time of service".
+The color really helps pick out that "Telehealth - Video" is a popular location.

 # Scatterplot with Two Variables and Trendline